 Figure 8 shows the LLC read bandwidth of these two tests.
-We observe that the memory accesses are not throttled with the 1ms period, however, we see that with the 200ns period, the bursts are capped at 1280MB/s across the 1μ s measurement intervals.
-This experiment can help us better understand how the periodic bandwidth regulation works.
+We observe that the memory accesses are not throttled with the 1ms period, however, we see that with the 200ns period, the bursts are capped at 1280MB/s across the 1 μ s measurement intervals.
+This experiment can help us better understand how the window-based regulation works.
 This regulation method guarantees that the average bandwidth across the regulation period does not exceed the budget.
-Since the average memory bandwidth of the application across 1ms is less than 1280MB/s, it is not throttled for the 1ms regulation period.
-However the average demand across the length of a burst is much higher (maximum 7.5GB/s).
-That is why the memory accesses are throttled when the regulation period is set to 200ns.
+Since the average memory bandwidth of the application across 1ms is less than